The Woman in White (novel): Plot

-With the death of Glyde in a fire while attempting to destroy the original register containing the faked entry, the trio is safe from persecution.
+With the death of Sir Percival in a fire while attempting to destroy the original register containing the faked entry, the trio is safe from persecution.
 But they still have no way of proving Laura's true identity.
 Walter suspects that Anne died before Laura's trip to London, and proof of this would prove their story, but only Fosco knows the dates.
 Walter works out from a letter he received from Mrs. Catherick's former employer that Anne was the illegitimate child of Laura's father, making her Laura's half-sister.
 On a visit to the opera with Pesca, he learns that Fosco has betrayed an Italian nationalist society, of which Pesca is a high-ranking member.
-When Fosco prepares to flee the country, Walter forces a written confession from him in exchange for safe passage from England.
+When Fosco prepares to flee the country, Walter forces a written confession from him in exchange for safe passage from the United Kingdom.
 Laura's identity is legally restored, and her name on the gravestone is replaced by that of Anne Catherick.
 Fosco escapes, only to be killed in Paris by another agent of the society.
 To ensure the legitimacy of his efforts on her part, Walter and Laura have married earlier; upon the death of Frederick Fairlie, their infant son inherits Limmeridge.